MatthiasPicard/Drug-consumption-analysis/README.md

 Just typing *streamlit run menu.py* can work but the above one is sure to work.

 Your default browser will then open the website locally on your device.
+We experienced some issues while executing the website on another computer: the datasets and the graph linking gender and drugs in the bivariate analysis were not correctly displayed.